antonfirsov/docs/2023/09-Sep/system-text-json-v8/system-text-json-v8.md

 This happens because the compiler-generated type `Program+<<<Main>$>g__Test|0_5>d` cannot be explicitly specified by the source generator.

-Starting with .NET 8, System.Text.Json will perform run-time nearest-ancestor resolution to determine the most appropriate supertype with which to serialize the value (in this case, `IAsyncEnumerable<int>`), making the above snippet work as expected outputting the JSON array:
+Starting with .NET 8, System.Text.Json will perform run-time nearest-ancestor resolution to determine the most appropriate supertype with which to serialize the value (in this case, `IAsyncEnumerable<int>`), making the above snippet output a JSON array as expected:

 ```text
 [0,1,2,3,4]